prometheus/snmp_exporter/generator/README.md

       # with that value.
       - old_indexes: [bsnDot11EssIndex]
         new_index: bsnDot11EssSsid
+        keep_old: false  # If true, don't delete old index label for this lookup.

      overrides: # Allows for per-module overrides of bits of MIBs
        metricName: